dasarpai/old.dasarpai.github.io/_gk/2023-07-06-Indian-Constituion-Summary.md

  290 Adjustment in respect of certain expenses and pensions.
  290A Annual payment to certain Devaswom Funds.
  291 [Repealed.]
-### CHAPTER II: BORROWING
+### CHAPTER 2: BORROWING
  292 Borrowing by the Government of India.
  293 Borrowing by States.
-### CHAPTER III: PROPERTY, CONTRACTS, RIGHTS, LIABILITIES, OBLIGATIONS AND SUITS
+### CHAPTER 3: PROPERTY, CONTRACTS, RIGHTS, LIABILITIES, OBLIGATIONS AND SUITS
  294 Succession to property, assets, rights, liabilities and obligations in certain cases.
  295 Succession to property, assets, rights, liabilities and obligations in other cases.
  296 Property accruing by escheat or laps or as bona vacantia.